-In the modern era, the realms of Causality and Artificial Intelligence (AI) are converging to foster a significant transformation in various sectors, including business and industry.
-Understanding causality, a practice deeply rooted in causal inference and causal discovery, has become pivotal in enhancing decision-making processes and fostering innovation in a data-driven society.
+In our data-driven world, understanding causality is crucial for informed decision-making.
 Causal inference, the practice of determining the cause-and-effect relationship between variables [1], and causal discovery, the identification of these relationships from observational data [2], have taken center stage.